Zarthus/tls-monitor/README.md

 This was written to function on a CI or with a cronjob.

-It requires python and bash.
+It requires python (2 and 3 both supported), openssl, and bash

 ## Usage